Subsection 56(1) class exemption in relation to urgent public health need sites in the provinces and territories

 - The provincial or territorial Minister of Health must notify the Office of Controlled Substances within 48 hours should a UPHNS be closed permanently, or for longer than 24 hours;

-- Designated persons and staff members may only produce an illegal substance if the production of the illegal substance is for the purposes of drug checking or disposal, as authorized under this exemption;
+- Designated persons and staff members may only produce an illegal substance for the purposes of drug checking or disposal, as authorized under this exemption;

-- Designated persons and staff members may only transfer an illegal substance if the transfer is for the purposes of drug checking or disposal.
-The transfer of illegal substances cannot involve any exchanges for financial compensation, goods or services;
+- Designated persons and staff members may only transfer an illegal substance for the purposes of drug checking or disposal.
+The transfer cannot involve any exchanges for financial compensation, goods or services;

-- Designated persons and staff members may only transport and transfer an illegal substance from the UPHNS to a Health Canada laboratory, licensed dealer, section 56.1 exemption holder or subsection 56(1) exemption holder, if the transport and transfer is for the purpose of drug checking;
+- Designated persons and staff members may only transport and transfer an illegal substance to and from the UPHNS to a Health Canada laboratory, licensed dealer, section 56.1 exemption holder or subsection 56(1) exemption holder, for drug checking purposes;

-- Clients may only produce an illegal substance if the production of the illegal substance is for the purposes of self-consumption, drug checking, or the administering or transferring of an illegal substance, as authorized under this exemption;
+- Clients may only produce an illegal substance for the purposes of self-consumption, assisting consumption, or drug checking, as authorized under this exemption;

-- Clients may only transfer an illegal substance if the transfer is for the purposes of:
+- Clients may only transfer an illegal substance for the following purposes:

 - assisting another client with the consumption of an illegal substance,

-- being transported to a Health Canada laboratory, licensed dealer, section 56.1 exemption holder or subsection 56(1) exemption holder, for drug checking;
+- drug checking or disposal by a designated person or staff member, or by a Health Canada laboratory, licensed dealer, section 56.1 exemption holder or subsection 56(1) exemption holder.

-- Clients may only administer an illegal substance if the administration is for the purpose of assisting another client with the consumption of an illegal substance.
-The administration of illegal substances cannot involve any exchanges for financial compensation, goods or services.
+- Clients may only administer an illegal substance to assist another client with consumption.
+Administration cannot involve any exchanges for financial compensation, goods or services.

 Duration